manhim1218/ai_machine_deep_learning/Western Pacific Typhoon Track Predictions/README.md

 <p align=""><img src="RMSE result.PNG" width="500"\></p>

-### One of the examples of visulaising 3 hours and 6 hours track prediction on Supertyphoon Manghkurt from CNN-LSTM ensemble model
+### One of the examples of visulaising 3 hours track prediction on Supertyphoon Manghkurt from CNN-LSTM ensemble model

 <p align="center"><img src="2018_MANGKHURT 3 hours CNN-LSTM.png" width="600"\></p>

-3 hours prediction
+### One of the examples of visulaising 6 hours track prediction on Supertyphoon Manghkurt from CNN-LSTM ensemble model

 <p align="center"><img src="2018_MANGKHURT 6 hours CNN-LSTM.png" width="600"\></p>
-6 hours prediction

 ### Numerical Data (17 meteorological features)
 Full WP dataset.csv is provided in this respository.
 Original csv file can be downloaded from the NOAA data archive.